JacobShort11/deep-agents-lt-memory-langgraph/deep-agent/README.md

 - **Checkpointer**: Persists conversation state, enabling pause/resume and time-travel debugging.
 - **Store**: Shared key-value storage where agents read and write memories (e.g., source ratings, research lessons).
 - **Shared Memory**: All agents (main orchestrator and sub-agents) access the same memory store, allowing them to learn from each other and build on previous research.

+## Known Limitations & Future Improvements

+### Current Limitations

+- **File System Concurrency**: Multiple agents write to the shared file system, creating potential race conditions where one agent could overwrite another's changes.
+This won't crash the database but may cause data loss in edge cases.
+- **Image Handling**: LangGraph Studio and the LangGraph UI do not natively support non-text files (images, PDFs).
+Currently working around this by uploading generated plots to Cloudinary public URLs.
+- **LangGraph State Constraints**: The framework's state does not currently support binary data (images, data files), requiring workarounds to persist visual outputs to the scratchpad.
+- **Mock Financial Data**: No Bloomberg terminal access for real market data, so plot generation relies on synthetic/mock datasets.
+- **Sandbox Environment**: The Daytona sandbox container has a limited set of Python libraries, restricting the quality of time series visualizations.

+### Cost & Performance

+- **API Costs**: Running the full agent system incurs non-trivial costs, requiring throttling to stay within budget rather than letting agents run to full potential.
+- **Optimization Opportunities**: Could reduce costs through prompt caching, using smaller models for simpler sub-tasks, and batching API calls where possible.

+### Future Improvements

+- **Append-Only Memory**: For production, implement append-only memory writes to prevent accidental overwrites between agents.
+- **Custom Sandbox Image**: Build a custom Daytona container image with required libraries (e.g., Plotly for interactive visualizations, additional time series packages).
+- **Enhanced Long-Term Memory**:
+  - Current implementation uses basic file navigation for memory read/write.
+  - Future: Semantic search for retrieving similar past research, memory decay/forgetting mechanisms, and a more scalable architecture for hundreds of memories.
+  - Store structured semantic information (user preferences, domain facts, source reputation scores).
+- **Evaluation Framework**: Create a LangSmith evaluation dataset with representative test cases to benchmark agent performance.
+This would enable quantified measurement of improvements or regressions with each change, removing guesswork from development iterations.